 Technical framework

 As described previously, our study requires a technical framework to allow participants to text us posts they think about posting but decide not to post and allow us to incorporate these texts into a nightly survey that will then be sent out to participants.
-We have begun to develop this framework. .
+We have begun to develop this framework.
+To date, we have developed a prototype web application that renders text messages sent from distinct phone numbers onto distinct webpages accessible through a unique identifier.
+We are in the process of creating the questionnaire and nightly mailing service.
+We believe the implementation of these services to be relatively straightforward.
 We hope to use this functionality to get the full survey running in time for the initial pilot; however, if we cannot get it to work properly, we will hand-enter the nightly surveys for our first round of piloting.

 Problems so far

-The have had some protocol and technical issues so far.
+We have had some protocol and technical issues so far.

 Protocol issues

 On the protocol side, the biggest issue we have faced so far is trying to determine how to motivate participants to send us posts without falsely influencing them to make up posts.
 Our original idea was to pay participants per post; however, this strategy might unduly influence participants to invent posts for payment.
-Our current solution is to force participants to fill out approximately the same length nightly survey to receive payment whether or not they send us posts.
+Our current solution is to force participants to fill out a nightly survey of approximately the same length to receive payment whether or not they send us posts.
 We will also screen participants to ensure that participants have posts to send us based on past record and are willing to share such posts.
 Additionally, we will screen for participants who are frequent texters (so that they will not be negatively influenced by the requirement that they text us potential posts).
-Using this strategy we hope that participants will no motivation not to text us posts.
+Using this strategy we hope that participants will be motivated to to text us posts.

 Technical issues

 Our biggest technical issue at this point is determining how to capture and display texts.
-However, so far we have been able to make progress.
+However, so far we have been able to make significant progress and believe the implementation of our service to be feasible.

 Appendix A: Screening survey

+CONSENT FORM

 [APPEAR AT BEGINNING] During this survey we may ask you questions that may relate to other people.
 When answering these questions, please only identify other people by first name or nickname.
 Please do not include other people's full names, Facebook identifiers, email addresses, phone numbers, or addresses